-I’m the queen of one-sided love/like/crushes.
+I’m the queen of one-sided love.
 Not the kind of one-sided love where men are falling at my feet.
 It’s the other way around.
+Unfortunately.

-One-sided love, or unrequited love as they liked to call it in the days of Shakespeare, is one of the most painful things.
+One-sided love, or unrequited love as they liked to call it in the days of Shakespeare, is one of the most painful, gut-wrenching, heart-in-a-blender, things to endure.
 To care about someone who doesn’t feel the same way back leaves you feeling hurt, crazy for having the feelings that you have, and totally out of your mind.

 If you’ve ever felt that way, know you’re not alone girl.

 Everyone always seems to write about relationship issues, and how to deal with breakups, but what about those of us who have issues with just even getting into relationships in the first place?
 You don’t have to be in an actual relationship to have “relationship problems”.
 That’s a fact.